Associate Director and the Director of Database Management

 Email Mervin at: firstname.lastname@example.org

-Althea Jenkins Webber is Assistant Director, Research and Strategy, of the Office of Research, Evaluation, and Program Support (REPS), where she oversees the development and implementation of comprehensive evaluation plans for a variety of college transition and success initiatives including CUNY Start.
+Althea Jenkins Webber is Associate Director, Research and Strategy, of the Office of Research, Evaluation, and Program Support (REPS), where she oversees the development and implementation of comprehensive evaluation plans for a variety of college transition and success initiatives including CUNY Start.
 In addition to CUNY evaluations, Althea works closely with research teams at other institutions, acting as the primary project liaison for several large-scale, multi-year studies exploring postsecondary interventions to increase college completion rates.

 Prior to joining CUNY, Althea worked as a Research and Evaluation Associate at Single Stop USA, managing internal data collection and management processes and performing analyses on the organization’s anti-poverty initiatives.
 As part of this position, she worked on an in-depth examination of the potential academic and financial impacts of Single Stop USA’s community college initiative.